Treatment options for women with a new diagnosis

 Making some small changes can make your recovery easier.

-What will happen during your surgery
+What happens during surgery

-Surgery normally includes removal of:
+Surgery normally includes removing:

 • peritoneum (a large, thin, flexible sheet of tissue that covers the organs inside your tummy)